 The Judge may direct the filing of posttrial briefs or may permit the parties to make oral argument or file memoranda or statements of legal authority.
 A brief is a legal document in which a party presents proposed findings of fact and legal arguments.
 At the end of the trial, the Judge will tell you what will be required.

-You will receive a copy of the opinion in the mail.
-The same day it is mailed, the Tax Court will post the opinion on its website after 3:30 p.m.
-(Eastern time).
+You will receive a copy of the opinion by mail or a notification by electronic service.
+The Tax Court will also post the opinion on its website after 3:30 p.m.
+(Eastern time) on the day it is issued.
 Court personnel may call you to tell you the opinion is on the website.
 The opinion, written by the Judge, explains the conclusions reached after the trial or hearing.
 After the opinion is issued, a decision will be entered that is consistent with the opinion issued by the Judge.

 You may not appeal the Judge's decision in an S case.
 In a regular (non-S) case, you may appeal the Judge's decision or you may file a motion for reconsideration of an opinion within 30 days after the written opinion was mailed.
 Your motion for reconsideration should clearly explain what you disagree with and the reasons you believe your disagreement has merit.
 Normally, the Judge who decided your case will decide the motion for reconsideration.
 A motion for reconsideration will not usually be granted absent unusual circumstances or substantial error.